novalixofficial/scribble-demo-TODO/README.md

 The file organisation is quite lite as you'll see, it shoud be explicit enough.

+### 🔑 Users and Passwords

+‼‼ PASSWORDS ARE VOLONTARILY Stored in CLEAR, don't store real passwords please ! ‼‼ The passwords are all `password` for all users (user_a,user_b,user_c)

 ## API Doc

 Here is some request that should work on the server, to help you with the urls accessibles

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/ea00f414721a65b1d68d)